dflock/duncanlock.net/content/posts/tech/how-i-upgraded-this-website-to-pelican-36.rst

     LOAD_CONTENT_CACHE = True
     GZIP_CACHE = False

 Doing this cut the generation time for this site roughly in half -- from ~13 seconds, down to ~7 seconds - a worthwhile improvement.
 Symlinking the ``./cache`` folder to my SSD instead of the regular HD... didn't make much difference to the time.
-Symlinking it to a folder on `a tmpfs RAM disk <https://wiki.archlinux.org/index.php/Tmpfs>`_ didn't seem to make much difference either -- so for this little site, the caching dosn't seem very IO bound, which was a little unexpected.
-Maybe this is because the files it needs to check - i.e. the rest of the site - are still on a regular HD?
+Symlinking it to a folder on `a tmpfs RAM disk <https://wiki.archlinux.org/index.php/Tmpfs>`_ didn't seem to make much difference either -- so for this little site, the caching doesn't seem very IO bound, which was a little unexpected.
+Maybe this is because the source files are still on a regular HD?